mjl-/mox/README.md

 - How secure is mox?

-Security is high on the priorit list for mox.
+Security is high on the priority list for mox.
 Mox is young, so don't expect no bugs at all.
 Mox does have automated tests for some security aspects, e.g. for login, and uses fuzzing.
 Mox is written in Go, so some classes of bugs such as buffer mishandling do not typically result in privilege escalation.
 Of course